celso/ghink/_docs/GH-PAGES-HOWTO.md

 ![Creating new repo](https://raw.github.com/celso/ghink/gh-pages/assets/images/github_repo_create.png "Creating new repo")

-From now how, for simplicity's sake, let's assume the username is `celso`.
+From now on, for simplicity's sake, we'll assume the username is `celso`.

 Clone the repo in your disk
 ---------------------------